ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 # Application Profile Overview {#overview}

-The objective of this document is to specify how to authorize nodes, provide keys, and protect a pub-sub communication, using {{I-D.ietf-ace-key-groupcomm}}, which expands from the ACE framework ({{I-D.ietf-ace-oauth-authz}}), and transport profiles ({{I-D.ietf-ace-dtls-authorize}}, {{I-D.ietf-ace-oscore-profile}}, {{I-D.ietf-ace-mqtt-tls-profile}}).
+The objective of this document is to specify how to request, distribute and renew keying material and configuration parameters to protect message exchanges for pub-sub communication, using {{I-D.ietf-ace-key-groupcomm}}, which expands from the ACE framework ({{I-D.ietf-ace-oauth-authz}}).
 The pub-sub communication protocol can be based on CoAP, as described in {{I-D.ietf-core-coap-pubsub}}, MQTT {{MQTT-OASIS-Standard-v5}} , or other transport.
+This document expans on the transport profiles ({{I-D.ietf-ace-dtls-authorize}}, {{I-D.ietf-ace-oscore-profile}}, {{I-D.ietf-ace-mqtt-tls-profile}}).

+The architecture of the scenario is shown in {{archi}}.
+Publisher or Subscriber Clients is referred to as Client in short.
+A Client can act both as a publisher and a subscriber, publishing to some topics, and subscribing to others.
+However, for the simplicity of presentation, this profile describes Publisher and Subscriber clients separately.
+The Broker acts as the ACE RS, and also corresponds to the Dispatcher in {{I-D.ietf-ace-key-groupcomm}}).
-Note that both Publishers and Subscribers use the same pub-sub communication protocol and the same transport profile of ACE in their interaction with the broker.
+Both Publishers and Subscribers use the same pub-sub communication protocol and the same transport profile of ACE in their interaction with the broker.
 However, all clients need to use CoAP when communicating to the KDC.

-The architecture of the scenario is shown in {{archi}}.

 ~~~~~~~~~~~~
              +----------------+   +----------------+